arnavn101/JavaAlgDS/README.md

     i) E = V - 1
 2) Records the edges traveled in a depth first search
     i) The path of DFS algorithm through a graph is a minimum spanning tree
+3) Different implementation for weighted graphs
+    i) First, find all edges from current vertex and insert them into a priority queue ii) Pick the edge with the lowest weight and add it as the destination vertex iii) Switch the current vertex to the destination vertex that was added iv) The priority queue should contain only one edge with a given destination vertex
 ```

 #### Topological sorting